huggingface/smol-course/8_rag/naive_rag.md

-# Basic RAG
+# **Basic RAG (Retrieval-Augmented Generation)**

 ## **Overview**

-The Retrieval-Augmented Generation (RAG) pipeline is a powerful framework for combining **retrieval** and **generation** to provide factual, context-aware responses.
-The pipeline uses a knowledge base of documents, which is indexed and retrieved efficiently to generate answers grounded in the stored information.
+Retrieval-Augmented Generation (RAG) is a powerful framework for combining **retrieval** (fetching relevant context) with **generation** (producing coherent and contextually accurate responses) to create intelligent, factual, and context-aware systems.

-RAG pipelines are particularly useful for tasks requiring factual consistency, such as question answering, research assistance, and domain-specific knowledge systems.
-In this setup, we leverage **Haystack**, a modular framework for building RAG pipelines with relatively low complexity compared to other popular frameworks like **LangChain** and **Llama-Index**.
+Most RAG pipeline leverages **retrieval** to access external knowledge and **generation** to produce fluent, natural responses, making it an essential architecture for modern AI systems.

+This guide focuses on implementing a basic RAG pipeline using **Haystack**, a lightweight yet feature-rich framework that simplifies the process of building and customizing such systems.

 ## **Why Haystack?**

-**Haystack** is chosen over more popular frameworks like LangChain and Llama-Index because of the following advantages:
+Compared to frameworks like LangChain and Llama-Index, Haystack stands out with several advantages:

-1. **Less Abstraction**: Haystack provides a straightforward implementation with clear, modular components for indexing and retrieval.
-2. **Lightweight**: It avoids unnecessary overhead and keeps the setup simpler for use cases that don't require extensive customizations or orchestration.
+1. **Minimal Abstraction**: Components like indexing, embedding, and retrieval are modular and transparent, enabling fine-grained control.
+2. **Lightweight and Simple**: Focused on core RAG functionalities without excessive abstraction layers, making it more suitable for straightforward use cases.
-3. **Transparency**: Each step in the pipeline is explicit, making it easier to debug, modify, or extend.
+3. **Debuggable and Extendable**: Each stage in the pipeline is explicit, making debugging easier and enabling customization.
-4. **Feature-rich**: Haystack includes out-of-the-box support for document cleaning, splitting, embedding, and indexing, alongside retrieval and generation.
+4. **Integrated Features**: Provides robust tools for text preprocessing, embedding generation, and document indexing.
-5. **Broad Compatibility**: Works seamlessly with pre-trained models from **Hugging Face**, **Sentence Transformers**, and other embedding libraries.
+5. **Compatibility**: Works well with pre-trained models (e.g., Hugging Face, Sentence Transformers) and various storage backends.

+## **Core Concepts in RAG**

-## **Indexing Pipeline**
+### **Indexing Pipeline**

-The indexing pipeline is the foundation of the RAG framework.
-It preprocesses documents, converts them into embeddings, and stores them in a searchable format for efficient retrieval.
+The **Indexing Pipeline** prepares your knowledge base by preprocessing raw documents, splitting them into manageable chunks, and embedding them into vectors.
+These vectors are stored in an efficient database to support fast retrieval.

-**Steps in the Indexing Pipeline**
+#### **Steps in the Indexing Pipeline**

-1. **Document Collection**: Collect raw documents (e.g., Wikipedia pages) and parse them into structured data.
+1. **Document Collection**:
+   - Source raw documents from relevant repositories, such as Wikipedia, internal databases, or research articles.
+   - Examples: `.txt`, `.pdf`, `.docx`, JSON, or other formats.

-2. **Document Cleaning**: Remove irrelevant or noisy text using the **DocumentCleaner**.
+2. **Document Cleaning**:
+   - Use tools like Haystack's `DocumentCleaner` to remove noise, boilerplate text, and irrelevant sections.
+   - Focus on retaining meaningful content.

-3. **Document Splitting**: Divide documents into smaller chunks (paragraphs or sentences) using the **DocumentSplitter**.
+3. **Document Splitting**:
+   - Split large documents into smaller, coherent chunks (e.g., paragraphs or sentences).
+   - Use Haystack's `DocumentSplitter` to define chunk size and overlap for better retrieval performance.

-4. **Embedding Generation**: Generate embeddings (vector representations) of each chunk using **SentenceTransformersDocumentEmbedder**.
+4. **Embedding Generation**:
+   - Convert text chunks into dense vector representations using pre-trained models (e.g., `SentenceTransformersDocumentEmbedder`).
+   - Embeddings capture semantic meaning, enabling similarity-based search.

-5. **Document Indexing**: Store the processed documents and their embeddings in an **InMemoryDocumentStore**.
+5. **Document Indexing**:
+   - Store embeddings and metadata in a vector database or document store, such as `InMemoryDocumentStore` or `FAISS`.

+**Indexing Workflow**

 ```plaintext
 [Raw Documents]